Several conditions can cause bumps on the hand, including eczema, ingrown hairs, insect bites, and more. Treatment may depend on the cause.

 - gently exfoliating the skin around the follicle

-Several types of insect bite result in a red bump on the skin.
+Several types of insect bites can result in a red or discolored bump on the skin.
 One type is a fire ant bite.

 A fire ant bite causes a pustule to form on the skin.
 Pustules look like acne pimples and contain yellow pus.